kkhese/HTPFin/README.md

 -
 ## Configuration Instructions
 ### System/Software Requirement
- - App fully operates at Android device: Above version 10.0 is highly recommended.
+ - The application fully operates only at Android device: Version 10.0 or higher version is highly recommended.
- - It might work on iOS, but not guaranteed.
+ - The application might work on iOS, but not guaranteed.
+ - The application works at the web, but the screen composition is not good for wide screen.
  - It is necessary to run at EXPO.
  ### Intended users
- If users need to use this app for practical HTP diagnosis, it is highly recommended to go through the tutorial at the home screen.
+ If users need to use this application for practical HTP diagnosis, it is highly recommended to go through the tutorial at the home screen.
 Otherwise user can simply navigate the contents of application for obtaining required information about HTP diagnosis.
  - Professionals: Psychoanalyst, Art therapist,
  - Amateur: Counselor or student learning HTP
  - Third-party: general public with a strong interest in HTP test